-Thank you to Longmont United Hospital, who built and donated this garden as a gift to our community when they opened Indian Peaks Medical Center (IPMC) in late 2013.
-Their generosity also includes paying for water, not charging for the plots, supplying the shed and tools, and encouraging us to use the IPMC facility for restrooms and drinking fountains!
+Welcome!
+Many, many thanks to Longmont United Hospital, who built and donated this garden as a gift to our community when they built Indian Peaks Medical Center (IPMC) in late 2013.
+Their generosity also includes paying for our water, not charging for the plots, supplying the shed and tools, and encouraging us to use the IPMC facility for restrooms and drinking fountains!
 The garden project is a joint venture involving Longmont United Hospital, Centura, and the Town of Frederick.
 The garden has been a benefit to our respective communities and region.

-The garden name comes from the family that previously owned this property and were patrons of the hospital.
+The garden name comes from the family that not only previously owned this property but are also patrons of the hospital.
 We are proud to have the local heritage of the Nelson family recognized.

-We are a community of gardeners, and each gardener has responsibilities that include the overall garden maintenance and our plots, so dig in!
-You will be asked to assist with Garden projects in 2021.
+We are a community of gardeners, and each gardener has responsibilities that include the overall garden maintenance as well as our own plots, so dig in!
+You will be asked to assist with Garden projects in 2023!

 The garden is organic.
-Because organic definitions can vary and some organically labeled products can be as toxic as synthetic versions, be conservative and cautious - more on that in the rules.
-Be aware of wildlife visitors.
-You will enjoy sightings of many birds of prey, raccoons, rabbits, coyotes, snakes, and other "critters".
+Because organic definitions can vary and some organically labeled products can be as toxic as synthetic versions, be conservative and cautious.
+More on that in the rules.

-There is a beehive in the garden.
+We have a beehive in our garden.
 We partner with a local beekeeper, and we benefit by having excellent pollination and being a part of saving bees.
-The hive is in a securely fenced area, large enough to observe from the fence – you will find it fascinating to watch the bees come in on the landing board and head out again.
+The hive is in a secure fenced area, large enough to observe from the fence – you will find it fascinating to watch the bees come in on the landing board and head out again.
 On hot days, watch for them to “fan” at the opening to circulate air in the hive, cooling the bees and evaporating the nectar.
 Our beekeeper offers his knowledge to our gardeners, and we will let you know if one of those opportunities arises.
 Please stay out of the fenced hive area and do not disturb the hive (rock throwing, etc.).
 We may get lucky and sample some honey late in the summer!
-Our beekeeper may add more hives may in 2021.

 Through community gardening, you can have an incredibly positive effect on other gardeners, your neighborhood, and your community.
-Stay tuned for educational and training seminars in 2021!
+We will be offering educational and training seminars in 2023!